Honours programmes VU, UvA and AUC

 Before you register for an AUC honours course, please read the following information carefully.

-Most AUC courses are taught during the day.
-Almost all courses meet twice a week (1.5 hours per class).
+Most AUC courses are taught during the day and almost all courses meet twice a week (1.5 hours per class).

 AUC’s attendance policy